volodymyrhudyma/blog/content/blog/git-push-to-multiple-repositories.md

 * GitLab - https://gitlab.com/vhudyma/original
 * GitHub - https://github.com/volodymyrhudyma/copy

-Let's assume that we develop a project and the client wants to have it on Gitlab, but for some reason we want to have the exact same copy on the GitHub.
+Let's say we are developing a project and the client wants it on GitLab, but for some reason we want the exact same copy on GitHub.

-From the root folder of your project, add both of your repositories to remotes:
+From the root folder of your project, add both repositories to the remotes:

 ```gitconfig
 git remote add original git@gitlab.com:vhudyma/original.git